IRSTD/STD-EvalKit/README.md

 ## Introduction

-STD EvalKit (Small Center Detection Evaluation Kit) is a library of evaluation metrics toolbox for infrared small target segmentation tasks.
+STD EvalKit (Small Target Detection Evaluation Kit) is a library of evaluation metrics toolbox for infrared small target segmentation tasks.

 We statistics the evaluation metrics in the field of infrared small target segmentation in recent years([statistical results](https://github.com/IRSTD/StatOnEvalMetrics)).